 Healthy, hale and hearty Vegan Stew is chock full of your favorite veggies, simmered in a savory stock.
 Ready in just about an hour, this "speedy" stew is naturally thickened to help develop a robust, flavorful gravy.
 Serve it piping hot with crusty bread.

 Heat a dutch oven over medium high heat.
-Add 1.5 tbsp olive oil and heat until it shimmers.
-Add half mushrooms, toss to coat in the fat and saute until the mushrooms release their water content and are golden brown, 12-15 minutes.
-Remove with a slotted spoon, set aside onto a plate, and repeat with the remaining mushrooms, adding more oil to the pot as needed.
-Set aside all mushrooms once browned.
+Add 3 tbsp olive oil and heat until it shimmers.
+Add the mushrooms, toss to coat in the fat and saute until the mushrooms release their water content and are golden brown, 12-15 minutes.
+Remove with a slotted spoon and set aside onto a plate.

 Add the remaining 1 tbsp oil and allow to heat.
 Add the onions and leeks and toss to coat in the fat.
 Saute, stirring occasionally, until soft, 5-6 minutes.
 Add garlic; saute, stirring constantly, until fragrant, 1 minute.